Pindrai: Festival

 All festivals of all religion are celebrated here.
 A local fair is also held in town in winter.
 Fair is also called "Madhai" in local language Hindi.
 People of adjoining villages also take part in the Madhai.
 The town also hosts a local tournament of game "Kabbadi", in which teams of neighbouring villages also take part.
 The tournament is a day-night affair.
 "Urse" of Muslim community is also celebrated and "Mushaira" is organised and is enjoyed by peoples.
 Majority Muslim population is of sunny sect.

 Visiting places

 It has one old beautiful Jain Temple.
 Apart it has many Hindu temples, mosque.
 Thanwar Dam which is around 11.5 K.M., is a picnic spot with a Hindu Temple.
 Jhulpur is other side of Thanwar dam, is an important temple town which is in partly ruined state, it once upon a time in history, was en-route of Hindu pilgrimages while traveling South India to North India.
 The Town history is connected to "Pindaris" who were dispersed throughout central India.
 The district Museum at Mandla en-light historical importance of town Pindrai and village Jhulpur.
-The town is famous for milk based Products such as sweat dish of local famous Restaurant Bhatt's "Khoya's Jalebi" and mouth watering Samosas.
 Other visiting place is Kanha National park, which is around 64 kilometres, if one want to stay village Kanha otherwise National park border is 33 km at Chiraidongry village.